MinerChAI/silver-wiki/Bronze.md

 This variable is an array of every module, in order, you want in your prompt.
 The elements in this array have three fields separated by colons.
 The first field is the module name, the second is the background color of the segment, and the third is the foreground color.

 For example, if you wanted the `dir` module with black text on a blue background, the element would be `dir:blue:black`.

+### `BRONZE_SHELL`
+This variable tells bronze what shell you are using.
+The supported shells are Bash, Zsh, and fish.

 ### `BRONZE_SEPARATOR`
 This variable is the separator between segments.
 The default value is `\ue0b0`.